Our recommendations would reduce developer contributions for the Box Hill Precinct

 Developers could pay around $3,000 less per dwelling for the development of local infrastructure in the western Sydney Box Hill Precinct, as a result of recommendations by the Independent Pricing and Regulatory Tribunal (IPART).

 Developers currently pay around $51,000 per typical house in the Box Hill Precinct, which goes towards providing local infrastructure such as roads, cycleways, stormwater facilities, parks and sporting facilities.
-IPART’s draft recommendations mean that in future, developers would pay around $46,500 per typical house.
+IPART recommends that future developers pay around $48,000 per typical house.

 Our assessment ensures that developers pay the reasonable cost of providing local infrastructure required by new developments in Box Hill.

-With IPART’s recommended adjustments to the council’s contributions plan, developers in the Box Hill Precinct would provide $211 million towards transport infrastructure, including upgrades to major roads - Boundary Road and Terry Road.
-A further $167 million would pay for essential stormwater infrastructure and $275 million for parks and sporting facilities.
-IPART’s draft recommendations would reduce total costs in the council’s contributions plan by just over $24 million, or 3.6%.
+Developers in the Box Hill Precinct will provide $233 million towards transport infrastructure, including upgrades to major roads - Boundary Road and Terry Road.
+A further $163 million will pay for essential stormwater infrastructure and $276 million for parks and sporting facilities.

-- Half-width roads fronting non-developable land that are included in the plan for the first time
+- Reduce the cost of half-width roads fronting non-developable land that are included in the plan for the first time

-- Inclusion of land that is not required for public infrastructure
+- Remove the cost of land that is not required for public infrastructure

-- The cost of upgrading Boundary Road that should be paid by developers in Box Hill.
+- Increase the cost of upgrading Boundary Road that should be paid by developers in Box Hill.

-The Draft Report for IPART’s review of The Hills Shire Council’s Contributions Plan No.15 Box Hill Precinct is available here.
+The Final Report on IPART’s review of The Hills Shire Council’s Contributions Plan No.15 Box Hill Precinct is available here.